-Setting up the tree population Setting up the behavior list Setting parameter values Other options to be, you can set them up at this point.
+Setting up the tree population Setting up the behavior list Setting parameter values Other options must create a list of tree species.
+If you want to define the initial conditions of your tree population using densities in size classes, and you know what you want your size classes to be, you can set them up at this point.
 Otherwise, you can always come back to this window by choosing "Edit->Tree setup".